This page may contain affiliate links, see our disclaimer here.

-The licence is a big deal and means that the still must be kept working day and night until it expires.
+The license is a big deal and means that the still must be kept working day and night until it expires.

 The strafylo are placed in the pot, on top of a layer of thyme branches, to prevent scorching, the lid placed on top and the tapered tube sealed with flour dough - zymi.
 As the fire heats the grape mash, it produces steam which is funnelled to the tank and cooled by the water, becomes liquid again, a very special alcoholic liquid, tsidoudia or raki.
 This mixture can be anywhere between 40-65 percent alcohol.